AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-clean-rooms-privacy.md

 - Retention and deletion obligations for Party B
 - Data subject access request obligations for Party B

 Clean rooms change this legal picture.
-When Party B never receives raw personal data—they only submit approved queries to an isolated environment and receive aggregated results—many of these obligations don't apply.
+When Party B never receives raw personal data, they only submit approved queries to an isolated environment and receive aggregated results, many of these obligations don't apply.
 Party B is effectively not a data controller or processor in the traditional sense; they're receiving statistical outputs, not personal data.

 This simplified legal basis makes the data sharing arrangement easier to approve through legal review and easier to audit for compliance.
 The clean room audit log provides documentary evidence that no individual records were transferred and that only approved query templates were executed.